 Touch also strongly influences how we make decisions.
 For instance, the way something feels, such as the fabric of a T-Shirt or a bed sheet, will guide us in buying or not buying it.

-In fact, there are many more situations where touch lets us make certain decisions.
+In fact, there are many more situations in which touch lets us make certain decisions.
 For example, if our skin feels rough, we may want to treat it with oils or creams to make it feel smoother.
 Or, if something is too hot, we’ll not touch it, or we will wear protective gloves or use some sort of appliance to handle it.

 There are also somewhat unconscious decisions we make depending on touch.
 For instance, depending on sitting on an uncomfortable or comfortable chair we may leave sooner or stay longer at a certain place or in a certain situation, without us knowing exactly why.